zachboth/the-vanual/_posts/2015-01-08-preparation.markdown

 #### <span class="number"><span>3</span></span> Grind all surface rust off

-Using an angle grinder and wire brush attachment, grind off any and all surface rust from inside your van.
+Using an angle grinder and wire brush attachment, grind off all surface rust from inside your van.
 Look for subtle, uneven surfaces on the metal to find rust that is concealed by your van's paint job.
 For tight areas and corners, you will have to use a small wire brush to scrape the rust off.

 <img src="../img/post-images/preparation-grind.jpg" />